What is Age-Related Macular Degeneration (AMD)?

 Does high blood pressure affect macular degeneration?

 Yes, high blood pressure tends to worsen certain types of AMD, particularly the “wet” kind.

 Does smoking affect the development of macular degeneration?

 Definitely.
 Smoking cigarettes can accelerate the development of macular degeneration, especially the “wet” form.
 So think twice before lighting your next cigarette.

 Why is Early Detection Important?

 Early detection is critical since macular degeneration can at times be treated before symptoms even appear.
 This may delay, or at the very least —reduce the severity of the condition.

 Contact us today at The Low Vision Center at Family Eyecare Center of Optometry, and Dr. Harold Ashcraft will perform a comprehensive eye exam to assess your eye condition and discuss your options.
 If diagnosed with macular degeneration, our staff will provide you with customized low vision glasses and other aids to help you make the most of your remaining vision.
-The Low Vision Center at Family Eyecare Center of Optometry serves patients in Los Angeles, Westchester, El Segundo and Playa Del Rey, throughout California.
+The Low Vision Center at Family Eyecare Center of Optometry serves patients in Los Angeles, Westchester, Inglewood and Playa Del Rey, throughout California.